Somalia Calendar with Holidays 2026 – Printable File

 Somalia Calendar with Holidays 2026

-Labor Day is celebrated on Friday, 1 May, and Somaliland marked its sovereignty day on Monday, May 18 with a regional holiday on 19 May.
-The Eid al-Adha Festival takes place on Wednesday, May 27, after a local expansion holiday on May 28, the Islamic New Year (Muharram) celebrated on Friday, June 17 and Ashura on Jun 26, Friday.
-Republic Day is celebrated on Wednesday, 1 July marking the formation of the Republic of Somalia.
+Labor Day is also celebrated on 1 May, Friday, and Somaliland celebrated its sovereignty day on 18 May, Monday, and a countrywide holiday on Monday, 19 May.
+The Eid al-Adha Festival is observed on Wednesday, May 27, following a local enlargement holiday on May 28, the Islamic New Year (Muharram) observed on Friday, June 17, and Ashura on Friday, June 26.
+The Republic Day is celebrated on Wednesday, 1 July, commemorating the establishment of the Republic of Somalia.

 Somalia Calendar with Holidays 2026